 The prostate gland exists in men at the base of the bladder.
 There is a one in six chance of a man developing prostate cancer, but it can often be cured.
 Once prostate cancer spreads is it usually incurable.
 Treatment can range from surgery to chemotherapy to 'active surveillance'.
 Clinical trials are important to move many of these treatments forward.
 Read more about Prostate Cancer.

 Prostate cancer is the most common cancer in Australia.
 It can often be cured but if it spreads it can be very deadly.

-The ENZARAD trial is for men with localised prostate cancer at high risk for recurrence deemed suitable for external beam radiation therapy.
+The ENZARAD trial was for men with localised prostate cancer at high risk for recurrence deemed suitable for external beam radiation therapy.
 This trial is now in follow up.

 This randomised study compared radionuclide therapy, Lu-PSMA, with a type of chemotherapy called cabazitaxel, which is the standard treatment for advanced prostate cancer when other treatments have stopped working.
 This trial is now in follow up..

 This clinical trial investigated a new type of scan which provides whole body images of prostate cancer spread.
 This trial is now in follow up.